pthom/cleantype/README.md

 `cleantype` can help in deciphering what's going on with the types with range-v3:

 First, we include cleantype and the range-v3 library

+_Note: the examples with ranges-v3 do not work currently in the interactive version on binder (due to a default in the compiler input path.
+Please install cleantype locally in order to tests them._

 ```c++